Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 Imagine you’re a homeowner in Washington, D.C., and you’ve just found your dream home.
 The catch?
 You need to buy this new property before selling your current one.
 This is where a bridge loan comes into play, acting as a financial bridge between selling your old home and purchasing your new one.

 You’ll use the equity from your previous home to cover the down payment and closing costs for your new home.
 Typically, the lender handling your new mortgage will also manage your bridge loan.
-The lender will typically mandate that your existing home is listed for sale first, and the bridge loan will be offered for a period between six months to a year.
+The lender will typically require that your existing home is listed for sale first, and the bridge loan will be offered for a period between six months to a year.

 Lenders will first consider your debt-to-income ratio (DTI).
 They consider the payments on your current mortgage, the payments for the new home you’re buying, and any interest-only payments on the bridge loan.
 However, if your old home is already under contract, and the buyer has secured loan approval, your lender might consider only the new mortgage payment in the DTI calculation.